nginx-clojure/nginx-clojure.github.io/Configuration.md

 ### 2.4.1 Enable Coroutine based Client Socket

 #### 1. Get a User Defined Class Waving Configuration File for Your Web App

+**NOTE** This step can be skip if you use JDK 19+ where native coroutine viz. continuation is supported.

 * Turn on Run Tool Mode